Touch panel not responding

 - The control panel locks up mid-use and displays an “F76” or “F77” error code

-These issues are most commonly caused by a failed touch panel membrane, a burned-out control board, or damaged ribbon cable connections resulting from heat exposure and normal wear over time.
+These issues are most commonly caused by a failed touch panel membrane, a burned-out control board, or damaged ribbon cable connections due to heat exposure and wear over time.

 - Unplug the oven from the power outlet before starting any repair — never work on a live appliance.